Novelty-Based Generation of Continuous Landscapes with Diverse Local Optima Networks: Preliminaries

 \subsection{Novelty Search}

-Unlike conventional optimization, the goal of \textit{Novelty Search} (NS)~\cite{NS} is to pursue solutions with diverse features.
+Unlike conventional search algorithms, NS~\cite{NS} pursues solutions with diverse features.
 NS operates on a \textit{genotype}--\textit{phenotype} mapping $\phi: X \to Y$, where a genotype $\sol{x} \in X$ is a design variable vector and its phenotype $\sol{y} = \phi(\sol{x}) \in Y$ is a feature vector characterizing the solution.
 NS considers the novelty of a solution $\sol{z} = (\sol{x}, \sol{y})$ in the feature space $Y$ as the selection criterion, instead of an objective value.
 Apart from this criterion, the standard variation operators of evolutionary algorithms can be used to update the population.

 In this work, our implementation of NS is based on $(\mu+\lambda)$-ES~\cite{mu_lambda}.
 At each generation, the $(\mu+\lambda)$-ES produces $\lambda$ offspring from the $\mu$ parents, and then selects the next $\mu$ parents from the combined set of $\mu + \lambda$ solutions $Z_{\mu+\lambda} = Z_\mu \cup Z_\lambda$.
 Each solution is assigned a novelty score computed relative to the reference set $Z' = Z_{\text{archive}} \cup Z_{\mu+\lambda}$, where $Z_{\text{archive}}$ is the novelty archive---a set of previously visited solutions with high novelty.
 The novelty score is defined as